johnfewell/sinatra-portfolio-school-registration/README.md

 git add --all
-git commit -m "Working on the three routes for new stuff" git push origin master
+git commit -m "In the process of removing instructor login which does not work" git push origin master